 Q: You have worked extensively in the ECM market before.
 How is this experience helping you in mastering the Nuxeo Platform?
 How do you feel Nuxeo compares to the industry?

 In my previous company, I had the chance to implement many ECM solutions for different functional use cases.
-So, now I am more comfortable with ECM standards and principles, and can provide ECM solutions to any given use case more quickly.
+So, now I am more comfortable with ECM standards and principles, and can provide Enterprise Content Management software to any given use case more quickly.
 I know what is needed to build an ECM application, both the functional and the technical aspect.
 So, when I hear the functional requirements from someone, I immediately know whether those requirements can be implemented in the ECM system or not.
 My previous experience in this market has definitely helped me to be more efficient here.

 Of all the ECM applications that I have developed so far, I am very surprised to see how easily customizable the Nuxeo platform is - thanks to Nuxeo Studio.
 I think Nuxeo Studio is a very powerful system that allows people to quickly customize the things that they need in Nuxeo.
 It helped me save a lot of time in developing business apps, which I am doing a lot currently.
 I just regret not having this kind of functionality in my previous experience.
 Also, as the product is open source, it allows us to dig deep into the code and explore, which I like.